ionos-deploy-now/documentation/content/docs/configuration-overview.md

 # Overview

-Deploy Now uses two different [YAML](https://yaml.org/spec/1.2/spec.html) files to store information that is needed for the build and deploy process.
+You can use different [YAML](https://yaml.org/spec/1.2/spec.html) files located in your repository to manage build and deployment settings.

 |PURPOSE|FILE NAME|LOCATION|NECESSITY|
 |-|-|-|-|